 You can read more about these measures and the very latest Scottish Government guidance here.

-Under this move to level 3 hospitality venues such as cafés, pubs and restaurants can reopen, with a number of restrictions still in place.
+Under this move to Level 2, hospitality venues such as cafés, pubs and restaurants can serve food and alcoholic drinks indoors until 22:30 with two-hour pre-booked slots, as well as outdoors.

-Groups of up to six people from two households can meet in an indoor public place such as a café, pub or restaurant.
+Groups of up to six people from three households can meet in an indoor public place such as a café, pub or restaurant.

-Under 12s do not count towards the total number of people or households meeting outside – but do count towards the numbers of households meeting indoors.
+Under 12s do not count towards the total number of people or households meeting outside but do count towards household numbers indoors.

 Renfrewshire has a great range of outdoor attractions for exercise and recreation, provided you follow the existing guidance.
 Find out more about places you can visit in Renfrewshire here.